Chiodo53/astronomers/sparqlbooks/wdt_import_population.sparqlbook.md

 Two import strategies are possible:
 * directly through a federated query
   * the query can be executed on a sparql-book
-  * or directly on the Allegrograph server, if it takes to much time to work through the notebook
+  * or directly on the Allegrograph server, if it takes to much time to work through the notebook or it does not work
+* directly in Wikidata with import/export of the data
-* execute a CONTRUCT with the complete data (without LIMIT clause) and export it to the Turtle format (suffix: .ttl)
+  * execute a CONTRUCT query with the complete data (without the SERIVICE and LIMIT clause) and export it to the Turtle format (suffix: .ttl)
   * then import the data into Allegrograph with the appropriate functionality

 In all cases, activate in Allegrograph the 'Duplication suppression' of type SPOG, cf. menu: Repository control -> Manage duplicates -> Duplicate suppression type

-The graph URI is in fact a URL pointing to a page with the description of the [imported data](../Wikidata/graph/imported-data.md)
+The graph URI is in fact a URL pointing to a page with the description of the [imported data](../graphs/wikidata-imported-data.md)

 ```sparql
 PREFIX wd: <http://www.wikidata.org/entity/>